-Ecuador prison melee flares for second time in weeks; at least 58 dead
+Ecuador prison melee flares for second time in weeks; at least 68 dead

 Inmates used dynamite to knock down walls and burned mattresses to escape from their cells in clouds of smoke, said Tannya Varela, Ecuador’s police commander, citing drone imagery.
 Videos on social media showed burned and wounded bodies, and inmates pleading with police for protection.
+In addition to the dozens confirmed dead, at least 25 people were wounded, officials said.

 The violence, which began Friday night and lasted more than seven hours, was prompted in part by the recent release of a gang leader, which left behind a power vacuum in one of the prison’s units, officials said.